 The Corporation is classified as an Other Government Organization as defined by Canadian Public Sector Accounting Standards (CPSAS).
 The Corporation's management prepared these financial statements in accordance with CPSAS for provincial reporting entities established by the Canadian Public Sector Accounting Board.
+The Corporation does not prepare a statement of change in net financial assets as this information is readily apparent from the other statements.
 The Corporation does not prepare a statement of remeasurement gains and losses as they have not entered into relevant transactions or circumstances that are being addressed by the statement.
 Outlined below are the significant accounting policies followed.